 Why playing online beats playing offline

-However, single deck online blackjack isn’t as rare.
-Reason being, there’s no human having to shuffle the cards after each go, and sweating over the odds.
+However, single-deck online blackjack isn’t as rare.
+The reason is no human has to shuffle the cards after each go and sweating over the odds.

 It’s all done automatically and generated randomly, so the rules will be the same as either the American or European Blackjack rules.

 The good news is that even at its worst (8 decks), blackjack still has one of the better return-to-player rates out of all the casino games around – including slots and roulette.

 - Six decks – house edge: 0.64%